Pan Am Flight 103: Lockerbie

 The main UK memorial is at Dryfesdale Cemetery about 1 mi west of Lockerbie.
 There is a semicircular stone wall in the garden of remembrance with the names and nationalities of all the victims along with individual funeral stones and memorials.
 Inside the chapel at Dryfesdale there is a book of remembrance.
 There are memorials in Lockerbie and Moffat Roman Catholic churches, where plaques list the names of all 270 victims.
 In Lockerbie Town Hall Council Chambers, there is a stained-glass window depicting flags of the 21 countries whose citizens lost their lives in the disaster.
 There is also a book of remembrance at Lockerbie public library and another at Tundergarth Church.
 In Sherwood Crescent there is a garden of remembrance to the seven Lockerbie residents killed when the aircraft's main wreckage fell there, destroying their homes.

+Carfin Grotto chapel

+A chapel at Carfin Grotto was dedicated in June 1989 to the victims of the bombing.
+Daily Mass is now celebrated in this glass chapel, now named Our Lady, Maid of the Seas after the ill-fated aircraft.

 Wreckage of the aircraft

 The Air Accidents Investigation Branch reassembled a large part of the fuselage to aid with the investigation; this has been retained as evidence and stored in a hangar at Farnborough Airport since the bombing.